-How fun is this shelf?!
-I love how it turned out and that the outside blends so seemlessly with the color of the wall.
+How fun is this narrow display shelf?!
+I love how it turned out and that the outside blends so seamlessly with the color of the wall.

 To hang it on the wall, I installed two Heavy Duty D Ring Picture Hangers to the two vertical boards.
 They hold up to 40 lbs. each, so this shelf isn’t going anywhere.

 Looking for other display shelves?
 You might like some of these…